UPPER SCHOOL CURRICULUM

 Statistics is designed to be an introduction to the basic concepts and techniques of statistics, and how they are applied to a variety of college majors and career fields.
 Topics covered include data collection, experiment design, measures of central tendency, variation and standard deviation, probability, hypothesis testing, and correlation and regression.
 Students will investigate these concepts through the lens of a Christian worldview.
 They will investigate the validity of data and studies, and the ethics behind various statistical analyses.

-AP Calculus
+AP Calculus AB

-AP Calculus Prerequisite: Advanced Math
+AP Calculus Prerequisite: AP Pre-Calculous

 AP Calculus includes differentiation of polynomials, exponential and logarithmic functions, explicit and implicit differentiation, applications of the derivative including curve sketching, maxima-minima problems, motions and related rate problems, the Fundamental Theorem of Calculus and techniques of integration, applications of the definite integral including area under a curve, between 2 curves, volume, surface area, pressure, slope fields and motion problems.
 All topics in the AP Calculus AB course description are covered including L’Hopital’s Rule.
 Students explore their God given abilities and higher level thinking through the study of Calculus.
 They see the wonder of God’s creation of mathematics and His design and purpose as He used men to develop and apply mathematical concepts.